osg-htc/docs/docs/resource-sharing/os-backfill-containers.md

 -   `CVMFS_QUOTA_LIMIT` - the quota limit in MB for CVMFS; leave this blank to use the system default (4 GB)

-You can add other CVMFS options by bind mounting a config file to `/cvmfsexec/default.local`;
+You can add other CVMFS options by bind mounting a config file over `/cvmfsexec/default.local`;
 note that options in environment variables take precedence over options in `/cvmfsexec/default.local`.

 You may store the cache outside of the container by volume mounting a directory to `/cvmfs-cache`.